-Student Psychological Services is located on the first floor of the Cravens Student Services Center, within the Student Health Center.
-All students pay a fee each academic session/ semester to support the provision of both physical and mental health services for students.
-The psychological services for students involve solution-focused, short-term personal counseling, aimed at enhancing understanding and resolution of current problems.
+Student Mental Health Services is located on the first floor of the Cravens Student Services Center, within the Student Health and Wellness Center.
+All students pay a fee each academic session/semester to support the provision of both physical and mental health services for students.
+Mental Health services for students involve solution-focused, shortterm personal counseling aimed at enhancing understanding and resolution of current problems.
 Individual sessions are made on an appointment basis.
-For a significant personal crisis requiring immediate assistance, students may go to the Counseling Center or the Student Health Services office during open hours for referral to a mental health professional.
+For a significant personal crisis requiring immediate assistance, students may go to the Counseling Center or the Student Health and Wellness Center during open hours for referral to a mental health professional.
 Students requiring long-term or more specialized services may be referred to qualified community resources.
-Psychological tests or screenings may be used to help identify any problems such as clinical depression, anxiety disorders, or other diagnoses.
 Self-help brochures, hand-outs, websites, and reading lists are available, free of charge, as related to mental health and wellness issues.
 For more information please call (760) 776-7211.